gabyreload1983/front-gabysystem/README.md

 1. Rename front-gabysystem-template.yml to front-gabysystem.yml and copy into the server
 2. Complete data of production
 3. Run docker-compose -f front-gabysystem.yml up -d

+## Urbano Server DEV

+1. Create a Virtual Machine with Windows 10 or higher
+2. Install Urbano Server
+3. Stop MySQL Service
+4. Copy and replace database backup
+5. Restart MySQL Service
+6. Create firewall rules for entry and exit on port 3306